Deepprakash222/Gempy3_hyper_spectral/Task.md

      3. Prior on mean and covariance
 4. Automate the code wherever possible
 5. Add the model with Mean also along with Mode
+6. Add the sumarry report of posterior
+7. Store and plot data for each chain